Skip to Content

 Fluffy ragamuffin cat in the studio.

-Ragamuffin cats are known for behaving more like a puppy than a kitten.
-They love to play fetch, learn new tricks and even go out for a walk.
-Ragamuffins are very much lap cats and will be at their happiest close to their favourite people.
+They’re known for behaving more like a puppy than a kitten and love to play fetch, learn new tricks, and even go out for a walk.
+Ragamuffins are very much lap cats and will be at their happiest close to their favorite people.

 12. American Bobtail Cat Breed